joe-cipolla/master/_posts/2019-10-30-whats_with_the_name.md

 The normal distribution can be described with a few qualities, namely its mean and standard deviation.
 It's mean, or average, is 0, and it's standard deviation is 1.
-The standard deviation is simply a measure of a dataset's variability, or how much different you can expect one value in the dataset to be different from another value.
-To really understand standard deviation well you need to manually do the math or follow along with an example like on [wikipedia](https://en.wikipedia.org/wiki/Standard_deviation).
+The standard deviation is simply a measure of a dataset's variability, or how different you can expect one value to be from another value.
+To really understand standard deviation well you need to manually do the math or follow along with an [example](https://en.wikipedia.org/wiki/Standard_deviation).

 Intuitively, the approach is to calculate the mean (average) of a group of data, and then measure how different each data point is from that mean.
 The average difference